 Housing is handled separately with two options being available.
 Please contact the respective organization for cost and additional details:

 - During any session, students 18 and older or those accompanied by an adult can stay in a Drexel University dormitory.

-- During the first two sessions (July 13 - 17 and July 20 - 24), housing is available through Julian Krinsky Residential Services for students ages 14-18.
+- Housing is available through Julian Krinsky Residential Services for students ages 14-18.

 Applications will be accepted until June 15, 2020 and will be reviewed on a monthly basis starting in January 2020.
 Apply here.

 Applications require three components:

 - Transcript (official or unofficial)